 Amory Fallon is investigating a fire the previous week at his company Fallon Paints.
 He's using the services of the Paul Drake Detective Agency to try and find an old woman who may have seen someone entering the plant on the night of the fire.
-The person the old woman identifies however is Fallon himself.
+The person the old woman identifies, however, is Fallon himself.
 He clearly doesn't get along with his business partner Ned Thompson who he thinks is having an affair with his wife.
+Fallon had just returned from an extended business trip to Mexico where he appears to have gotten a $250,000 contract.
+However, his mood has changed to the point where he trusts no one including his wife.
 He also thinks that Thompson is somehow behind the fire as he had ordered important company documents moved to the part of the factory where the fire started.
-When Thompson is found dead however, he is charged with murder and Perry Mason takes on the case.
+When Thompson is found dead after Fallon visited Thompson's apartment, he is charged with murder and Perry Mason takes on the case.
 Written by

 This was Wesley Lau's first appearance on the show.
 He played the character Amory Fallon in this episode.
 Interestingly, a few weeks later he would be cast in his more familiar role of Lt.
 Andy Anderson, which he would play from the 1961 season all the way to the 1965 season.
 See more »